 13. For a lady, a gentleman always offers his seat and opens the door

 This time-honoured gentlemanly gesture has become problematic in the modern world.
 For us, it’s straight-up good manners, a spot of politeness worthy of being preserved.
 Some may not feel that way (and it’s important to respect that) — but we’d rather inadvertently offend with kindness than annoy with discourtesy.

 14. A gentleman never judges

-Fast judgements say more about the person making the judgement, than those being judged.
+Fast judgements say more about the person making them than they do about the people actually being judged.
 As the old adage goes: never judge a book by its cover: this is an adage a true gentleman would be highly familiar with.
 Instead, hold your opinions for when you’re a couple of illuminating chapters in…

 No matter the company, occasion or top secret mission, dress like it’s your last day on earth.
 If there’s something hanging in your wardrobe you wouldn’t be happy wearing forever, get rid of it.